-The FT1 option, when enabled, allows the H2TU-C to respond to DS0 latching loopback commands, and therefore support fractional T1 frame-relay applications.
+The FT1 option, when enabled, configures the H2TU-C to respond to DS0 latching loopback commands, thereby providing support for fractional T1 frame-relay applications.
 This is in addition to the standard full bandwidth T1 2-in-5 loopup and 3-in-5 loopdown SmartJack commands.
 FT1 supports both the full T1 commands of ENA and the new DDS latching loopback commands, which must also be enabled.
 (For more information about latching loopback commands, refer to BellCore TA-TSY-000077, Issue 3, April 1986.)